 Once ideas are approved, agencies may begin working on proposed legislation.
-All proposed legislation for approved ideas must be submitted to DFM by August 9th.
+All proposed legislation, Statements of Purpose and Fiscal Notes for approved ideas must be submitted in EALS by August 8.
 The Governor's Office gives final approval of proposed legislation.